PauseAI/pauseai-website/src/posts/psychology-of-x-risk.md

 ## Difficult to understand

+The arguments for AI existential risk are often very technical, and we are very prone to anthropomorphizing AI systems.

 ### AI alignment is surprisingly hard

 People may intuitively feel like they could solve the AI alignment problem.
 Why not add a [stop button](https://www.youtube.com/watch?v=3TYT1QfdfsM&list=PLfHsskCxi_g-c62a_dmsNuHynaXsRQm40&index=10)?
 Why not [raise the AI like a child](https://www.youtube.com/watch?v=eaYIU6YXr3w)?
 Why not [Asimov's three laws](https://www.youtube.com/watch?v=7PKx3kS7f4A)?
-Contrary to most types of technical problems, people will have an opinion on how to solve it, and reliably underestimate the difficulty of the problem.
+Contrary to most types of technical problems, people will have an opinion on how to solve AI alignment and underestimate the difficulty of the problem.
 Understanding the actual difficulty of it takes a lot of time and effort.

 ### We anthropomorphize